HGVSnomenclature/VarNomen/_bg-material/glossary.md

     :   **HGVS**: a sequence change where, compared to a reference sequence, more than one nucleotide replacing the original sequence are the reverse complement of the original sequence.
     :   descriptions _see Recommendations_ [_DNA_](/recommendations/DNA/variant/inversion/) or [_RNA_](/recommendations/RNA/variant/inversion/).

+*   Kozak sequence
+    :   a consensus sequence, including the ATG translation initiation codon, playing a role in the initiation of translation

 *   LOH
     :   Loss of Heterozygosity (LOH) is a term originally derived from the analysis of tumor samples where, as a consequence of a somatic change, a cell that had originally two different alleles **looses one allele**.
 The LOH can be caused by different molecular mechanism, including the deletion of the allele, a gene conversion or uniparental disomy.
     :   _**NOTE**:_ the definition given by [MESH](http://www.ncbi.nlm.nih.gov/mesh/?term=loss+of+heterozygosity){:target="\_blank"}, i.e. the loss of one allele at a specific locus caused by a deletion, is therefore not correct